jdormaar/Global-Mortality-Distributions-by-Age-Groups/README.md

 ## Project Goals

-- Download, familiarize, clean, and transform the data provided in the assignment document [(1)](#ref)
-- Acquire additional data to provide more detail and potentially unique or surprising insights to the global mortality data mentioned above [(2)](#ref).
+- Acquire additional data for more age related detail and potentially unique or surprising insights [(2)](#ref).
-- Clean and transform the additional data for Tableau readiness for relationships/joins, and so that it may also convey meaningful information.
+- Download, familiarize, clean, and transform the data provided [(1)](#ref) and acquired [2-8](#ref)
-- Utilize Tableau software specialized in generating interactive professional visualizations to generate key insights from a clear and effective interactive dashboard.
+- Utilize Tableau software specialized in generating interactive professional dashboard to generate key insights from a clear and effective interactive visualizations.
-- Present any successfully discovered insights effectively with highly informative, yet intuitive and esthetic visualizations.
+- Present discovered insights effectively with highly informative, yet intuitive and esthetic visualizations.

 <!--
 (fill in your description and goals here)